 If the spring reinforced anything, it's that we should expect the unexpected.
 While uncertainty is always part of the near-term outlook, the next 3.5 years under the current U.S. administration will likely bring continued policy shifts and unpredictability.
 April's market events were understandably overwhelming for many-but the rapid sentiment shift serves as a reminder of the importance of discipline in investing.
-I remain grateful for your continued trust in my services and hope you take some time to enjoy these fleeting summer months.
+We remain grateful for your continued trust in our services and hope you take some time to enjoy these fleeting summer months.
+Doug, Kiel, Azusa & Vivian questions about its future as the global reserve currency.